-Here's How Long the iOS 13.3.1 Update Takes
+Here's How Long the iOS 13.4 Update Takes

 Apple

-The iOS 13.3.1 update is a small maintenance upgrade, but it could still take quite a bit of time to install on your iPhone.
+The iOS 13.4 update is a large milestone upgrade and it could take quite a bit of time to install on your iPhone.

-Apple’s latest iOS 13 update brings a collection of enhancements, security patches, and important bug fixes to your iPhone.
+Apple’s latest iOS 13 update brings a collection of features, enhancements, security patches, and bug fixes to your device.

-If you’re moving your iPhone from iOS 13.3 to iOS 13.3.1, you get the shortest list of changes and the smallest download size.
-The iOS 13.3.1 update is around 200MB for users currently running iOS 13.3.
+If you’re moving your iPhone from iOS 13.3.1 to iOS 13.4, you get the shortest list of changes and the smallest download size.
+The iOS 13.4 update is 800+MB for users currently running iOS 13.3.1.

 Moving your device from one version of iOS to another can cause problems so you’ll want to monitor the download and installation.